 It is worth remembering, however, that not all dogs will like crates.
 You need to stick to your training plan while your dog becomes accustomed to the crate, but if your dog panics they could harm themselves.
 Open the door and let them out and go back to having the crate door open for a while longer.
 Don’t force your dog into a crate that they are clearly uncomfortable with – some dogs may never take to it or you may want to consider hiring the services of a professional trainer such as Bark Busters®

 Never leave a dog unattended in a crate for long or extended hours, this is unfair and could lead to barking or toileting issues.

 Properly managed, crates can assist with toilet training

-As with all training it's better to start early when your dog is a puppy, but it's never too late to try to accustom your dog to a crate.
-If he seems comfortable with the crate, you can use it to help with sleeping through the night and with toilet training.
-Dogs do not generally like to soil their own beds so, as soon as he wakes up, be ready to take him straight outside to toilet.
+As with all training it’s better to start early when your dog is a puppy, but it’s never too late to try to accustom your dog to a crate.
+If they seem comfortable with the crate, you can use it to help with sleeping through the night and with toilet training.
+Dogs do not generally like to soil their own beds so, as soon as they wake up, be ready to take them straight outside to toilet.
 This may mean that you are disturbed during the night for toilet duties, but it will help you get your puppy house trained much more quickly, and will gradually stop.
-He will also become accustomed to spending the night in his safe den knowing that you will reappear in the morning.
+Dogs will get used to spending the night in their safe den knowing that you will reappear in the morning.